Your Oral Health Affects Your Overall Health

 What This All Means To Dentists

-Yesterday, dental practices strived to save your teeth with regular cleanings.
+In the past, dental professionals vowed to save your teeth through regular dental care.
 From now on, there is a broader dimension to dental care.
 If you have an inflammatory condition like periodontal disease, you are more at risk for more serious systemic problems, whether it’s heart problems, diabetes, or rheumatoid arthritis.
-From now on, as we care for your teeth, not only do we save your teeth, which in itself is a sound goal, we could also be protecting your life as well.
+From now on, as we manage the health of your teeth, we aren’t just saving your teeth, which in itself is a very good objective, we might just be saving your life as well.

-Dr. Peck concludes, “It is not enough anymore to just keep an eye on suspicious spots in the gums.
-Given this new research, aggressively controlling periodontal disease will be a critical action step in maintaining, and improving our patients’ overall health and their enjoyment of life.
+Dr. Peck concludes, “It is no longer good enough to just be aware of trouble spots in the gums.
+Given this new research, eradicating gum disease will become a top priority for preserving and improving our patients’ overall health and their enjoyment of life.
 To be exact, our patients will not be totally healthy unless they are periodontally healthy.”